Riocard Bairéad: Life

-Bairéad was a member of the Society of United Irishmen and when in August 1798 1,100 French troop under General Humbert landed in Killala he "turned out" with other rebels.
+Bairéad was a member of the Society of United Irishmen and when in August 1798 1,100 French troops under General Humbert landed in Killala he "turned out" with other rebels.
 According to local lore he served as pikeman with the French when they put to flight a much large force of loyalist militia in the so-called Races of Castlebar.
-After the French surrender in September he was arrested but indicted for incitement rather armed participation he was released after three months.
+After the French surrender in September he was arrested but indicted for incitement rather than armed participation he was released after three months.
 As pointed out by historian Guy Beiner, Bairéad's poetry does not reflect on his experiences in 1798.

 At the time of the centenary celebrations for the 1798 rebellion a ballad, "The Men of The West", was set to the air of "Eoghan Coir".

 The poem engraved on his tomb stone at Cross Point, to the west of Belmullet, at one point read: